graceolivia/Chartify2000/README.md

 Multiple rows can be entered as seperate strings:

 `swift run SwiftCli "k1 k1 p1 p1 k1 k1" "k1 k1 p1 p1 k1 k1" "k1 k1 p1 p1 k1 k1"`

+In order to read in a file of rows seperated by line breaks, use this:

+`swift run SwiftCli --file example.txt`

 To test the project, either use XCODE tools to run tests as you wish, or in the project directory on the terminal run: